06 May What’s new in 2020? The tax changes you should be aware of

 Save more with your TFSA

-Your BC Medical Services Plan (MSP) premium will remain the same this year, after reducing by half in 2018, and will be fully eliminated by 2020.
-A new BC Employer Health Tax is now in effect to cover the costs of MSP premiums.
+Your BC Medical Services Plan (MSP) has been fully eliminated effective January 1, 2020.
+This will save individuals $450 per year and couples $900 per year.
+The BC Employer Health Tax is now in effect to cover the costs of MSP premiums.